Seattle's Child

 Nothing says spring like cherry trees blossoming around the Seattle area.

-Many are in public gardens, while others are landscaped in throughout neighborhoods and nearby attractions.
+Many are in public gardens, while others are landscaped throughout neighborhoods and nearby attractions.
 Along with other early spring bloomers like daffodils, hyacinths, tulips, plum trees, and magnolias, cherry blossoms begin to bud in late February and peak in March and early April.

-Catch these white flowered beauties before they’re gone!
-They typically have a three-to four-week window of blooms before their petals fall to the ground, creating spring “snow.”
+Catch these white-flowered beauties before they’re gone!
+They typically have a three- to four-week window of blooms before their petals fall to the ground, creating spring “snow.”

-Here are eight places for picture-perfect views of cherry blossoms, all around town!
+Here are eight places for picture-perfect views of cherry blossoms all around town!

 [ Another sign of spring: Family guide to Skagit Valley Tulip Festival ]